Bibiko/appconfig/README.md

 ```
 $ fab -H vbox deploy:production
 ```
-Answer all questions regarding the database in the negative.
+Answer the prompts `Recreate database?` and `Upgrade database?` in the negative.

 ### Deploying new data

 New data can be deployed in two ways, either via alembic migrations, altering an existing database, or by replacing the database wholesale.
-In the first case, the migration must be pushed to the app's repository on GitHub.
+In the first case, the migration must be pushed to the app's repository on GitHub; in the second case a local app database must be available.

+As above, activate `appconfig`, change into the app's config directory and start the `deploy` task.
+In case of a database migration, answer `Recreate database?` in the negative and run the migrations on the host by confirming `Upgrade database?`.
+For wholesale replacemement, confirm `Recreate database?`.